Google Shopping Checklist for Agencies

 No distracting backgrounds: Avoid backgrounds that could distract from the product.

-Do's and Don'ts for Google CSS
+Do's and don'ts for Google CSS

 Do:

-Enable opt-ins: Ensure that the CSS opt-ins are activated so that the shopping ads can be displayed across all channels.
+Enable opt-ins: Ensure that the CSS opt-ins are activated so that shopping ads can be displayed across all channels.

 Don't:

-Don’t use third-party CSS: This strengthens another company's brand and gives you less control over your clients' ads.
+Do not use third-party CSS: This strengthens another company's brand and gives you less control over your clients' ads.

-Do's and Don'ts for Product Data and Availability
+Do's and don'ts for product data and availability

 Do: